 ENGLISH IV 12 2 semesters

-This course is designed for students who do not want college credit for College English 101.
 The course will offer students the opportunity to study a variety of literature.
-Writing skills, vocabulary, and grammar will be stress through composition.
-The same standards and essential learning skills are taught in both English IV and English IV College Prep.
+Writing skills, vocabulary, and grammar will be stressed through composition.
+This course is recommended for a non-college bound student.

-ENGLISH IV COLLEGE PREP
+COLLEGE PREP ENGLISH IV